-http://www5.niit.edu/policies/sites/policies/files/academic-integrity-code.pdf.
+http://www5.njit.edu/policies/sites/policies/files/academic-integrity-code.pdf.

 Please note that it is my professional obligation and responsibility to report any academic misconduct to the Dean of Students Office.
-Any student found in violation of the code by cheating, plagiarizing or using any online software inappropriately will result in disciplinary action.
+Any student found in violation of the code by cheating, including using generative AI, plagiarizing or using any online software inappropriately will result in disciplinary action.
 This may include a failing grade of F, and/or suspension or dismissal from the university.
-If you have any questions about the code of Academic Integrity, please contact the Dean of Students Office at dos@niit.edu
+If you have any questions about the code of Academic Integrity, please contact the Dean of Students Office at dos@njit.edu